dzahanam/www/index.md

     image: ic_launcher.png
 widget-3:
     title: "Our vision"
-    url: '/'
+    url: 'getting-started'
     text: 'In <em>NextApps</em> we think mobile.
-Out vision is data driven world with apps that helps us being better.'
+Our vision is data driven world with apps that helps us being better.'
     image: ionic400x400.png
 ---